 Should an accident occur or an emergency arise, parents/guardians will be immediately notified.
-In addition, an Unusual Incident Report will be completed and a copy sent home to the parent/guardian.
-An Incident Report Log is kept in each classroom.
+In addition, based on the type and severity of the incident, an Incident/Injury Report or a Serious Risk Incident Report-will be completed and a copy sent home to the parent/guardian.
+An Incident Report Log is kept in each preschool location.
 Each child's records must contain the home and work numbers of each parent or guardian so they may be contacted in the event of an emergency.
 If neither parent nor guardian can be reached, a staff member will contact one of the other adults listed as emergency contacts in the records.
 It is important that the emergency contact person is available and within a reasonable driving distance to pick up your child if necessary.